Ian McShane: Personal life

 In 1965, McShane married English actress Suzan Farmer and they divorced in 1968.
 He married his second wife, English model Ruth Post, on 8 June 1968, and they had two children, Kate and Morgan.
 In 1977, he began a five-year relationship with Sylvia Kristel after meeting her on the set of The Fifth Musketeer; the affair ended his marriage to Post.
 On 30 August 1980, McShane married American actress Gwen Humble.
 They live in Venice, California.
-Through his eldest daughter, McShane has three grandchildren.
+Through his elder daughter, McShane has three grandchildren.

-In 2025 the New Orleans magazine Unlikely Stories Six published a political short film called The McShane Dimension based entirely upon Ian McShane at age 57 although the story actually occurs in the modern age.